 A completed application consists of:

-- An education transcript or credential evaluation report
+- An education transcript (degrees earned outside the United States also require a credential evaluation report).

 View detailed application requirements here.